zjx1805/ArteryNetworkPaperFigures/README.md

 <img src="./figures/Speck_Mean_curvature_vs_Branch_length_Compartment.png" title="" width="960" />

 Distribution of the mean curvature of each branch, and relationship between curvature and graph level or branch length for each of the five compartments at Speck dataset.
-We studied the graph's shape in bifurcating nodes by calculating the local and remote amplitude angles, and found a high mean and a wide range of angles between two branches in each bifurcating node (e.g., mean$\pm$std of local amplitude is (104.19+-32.23), with min-max range of 12.63-174.10).
+We studied the graph's shape in bifurcating nodes by calculating the local and remote amplitude angles, and found a high mean and a wide range of angles between two branches in each bifurcating node (e.g., mean+-std of local amplitude is (104.19+-32.23), with min-max range of 12.63-174.10).
 We further studied how branches curve by calculating their mean curvature, and found that there is a trend towards increasing curvature as graph levels increase, and as branch lengths decrease.

 ---
 <img src="./figures/BraVa_Mean_curvature_distribution_Compartment.png"  title="" width="960" />